-Improving indoor air quality can have an immediate, positive and tangible impact on workplace health and wellbeing and performance.
+Improving indoor air quality can have an immediate, positive, and tangible impact on workplace health, well-being, and performance.

 “Half of the employees we surveyed said poor air quality makes them sleepier during the day, and more than a third reported up to an hour in lost productivity as a result.
 In fact, air quality and light were the biggest influencers of employee performance, happiness, and wellbeing, while fitness facilities and technology-based health tools were the most trivial.”

 Poor air quality has been linked to lower worker productivity and higher absenteeism rates.
-Research has shown that simple improvements to air quality can reduce abesenteeism up to four days per year.
-When you put that into dollars, that can cost a company an “estimated $3,600 annually per hourly worker and $2,650 each year for salaried workers $3,600 annually per hourly worker and $2,650 each year for salaried workers.”
+Research has shown that simple improvements to air quality can reduce absenteeism by up to four days per year.
+When you put that into dollars, that can cost a company an “estimated $3,600 annually per hourly worker and $2,650 each year for salaried workers $3,600 annually per hourly worker, and $2,650 each year for salaried workers.”

 Businesses have a responsibility to create a healthy, creative working environment for their employees, which is why companies around the globe are taking action.

 The world’s top luxury brand, LVMH, has invested in improving their work environments by installing Intellipure systems to clean up the air they breathe.